e-XpertSolutions/atdefense-research/log4shell/log4find/windows/README.md

 Another option is to schedule the deployment and execution of this script through all your Windows domain through GPO and collect all the outputs to a central logs directory.

+**Please note that in that configuration, the script will check if the output file exists already.
+If yes, the script will not run a second time.
+To force it to run again, make sure to delete or remove the output file of the machine in the centralized logs folder.**

 To do that, the file "handle.exe" must be available for all the machines.

 You can host that file in a **READ ONLY** file share accessible to all machines : \\\READ_ONLY_SHARE\handle.exe.